MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/overview-mac-preview.md

 Therefore, we recommend that you use Office LTSC 2024 for Mac Preview only for testing purposes.
 For example, to familiarize yourself with deploying Office LTSC 2024 for Mac Preview and using the new features in the Office apps.
 Office LTSC 2024 for Mac Preview shouldn’t be used in your normal production environment or on a production device.

-If you want to provide feedback about an Office app or feature, go to **File > Feedback** in that app.
+If you want to provide feedback about an Office app or feature, go to **File**, and choose **Feedback** in that app.

-If you have questions about Office LTSC 2024 for Mac Preview or want to provide additional feedback, go to the [Office LTSC Commercial Preview forum](https://answers.microsoft.com/lang/msoffice/forum/msoffice_LTSC) on Microsoft Community.
+If you have questions about Office LTSC 2024 for Mac Preview or want to provide additional feedback, go to the [Microsoft 365 and Office forum for business customers](https://answers.microsoft.com/msoffice/forum/msoffice_OfB) on Microsoft Community.